 Longtime Native American activist Russell Means, of the North American Oglala Sioux tribe, was born on the Pine Ridge Indian Reservation in South Dakota on November 10, 1939, to father Harold and mother Theodora Feather Means.
 His family moved west to California when Means was a toddler.

-At age 25, Means and his father participated in a rally held on Alcatraz Island, located in California's San Francisco Bay, where dozens of Native Americans gathered to spoke out against the U.S. government for violating a treaty that any unused government land would be returned to the indigenous Indian tribes previously occupying it.
+At age 25, Means and his father participated in a rally held on Alcatraz Island, located in California's San Francisco Bay, where dozens of Native Americans gathered to speak out against the U.S. government for violating a treaty that any unused government land would be returned to its previous occupants.
 Means was forever changed by the event, focusing his efforts thereafter and throughout the rest of his life on the rights of Native Americans.

-Means was an early member of the American Indian Movement, which formed in the late 1960s in Minnesota with the goal of establishing sovereignty for indigenous American tribes.
-With other AIM leaders in 1973, Means led an armed takeover of Wounded Knee, a small town on sacred Indian ground, located on South Dakota's Pine Ridge Reservation.
+Means was an early member of the American Indian Movement (AIM), which formed in the late 1960s in Minnesota with the goal of establishing sovereignty for indigenous American tribes.
+With other AIM leaders in 1973, Means led an armed takeover of Wounded Knee, a small town on sacred Indian ground, located on the Pine Ridge Reservation.
 Means resigned from the AIM the following year to run for the presidency of the Oglala Sioux tribe, but lost and quickly rejoined the AIM (he officially left the group in 1988).